rmcauley/rainwave_templating/README.md

   - `{{#if ^c.flag == FLAG_CONSTANT }}`
     - access the current object the template system is looking at with _c

-## Helpers

-You can add your own helpers by

 ## Convenience Extras

 You can add your own convenience functions that will automatically